davenverse/shellfish/docs/tutorial/file_handling.md

 # File Handling

-A scripting library does not only contain reading and writing operations, that is why we also include methods for manipulating files such as creations, deletions, permissions, and other nice stuff in the library.
+A scripting library does not only contain reading and writing operations, that is why we also include methods for manipulating files such as creations, deletions, permissions and others.

 ## Create a file

 You may want to create a file without immediately writing on it.
 For example, when you want to modify the permissions first or let another process/fiber handle it instead.
 For such and more reasons, you can create a file or directory using the `createFile` and `createDirectory` functions.

-This is how you can create a file in Shellfish:
+It is generally possible to create empty files and directories using the `createFile` and `createDirectory` functions:

 @:select(api-style)